puppetlabs/best-practices/classification-and-data-pattern.md

 All new Puppet Enterprise users should use the below node classification and data standards.

-This best practise may not fit with high complexity environments with many snowflake nodes.
+This best practice may not fit with high complexity environments with many snowflake nodes.

-## Best Practise Details
+## Best Practice Details

 ### Preferred Option

 #### Classification via the PE classifier

-The best practise for classification is for each node to use one role/Node Group.
+The best practice for classification is for each node to use one role/Node Group.

-There are two reasons for this best practise:
+There are two reasons for this best practice:

 1. Users should not use parameters in the PE console as the PE classifier is not versionable